Property Leadership Frequently Asked Questions

 Are any costs involved outside of the 10% fee?

 The service fee is 10% of the rental income that we receive.
 In addition to this, you pay a one time $100 set up fee.
-This fee is not paid up front but rather withheld from your proceeds after the first month’s rent is paid.
+This fee is not paid up front, but rather withheld from your proceeds after the first month’s rent is paid.
 It is paid only once per property, no matter how many times 256 Realty leases the home.
-We also deduct $50 per year from your account to pay for accounting expenses related to producing your monthly statements and end-of-the-year 1099 for your tax return.

 Most companies charge a fee or a percentage of the rent each time they lease the home to a new tenant or re-lease to a current tenant.
 Do you charge anything like this?

-No, the $100 setup fee is paid once and only once.
+No, the $100 setup fee per property is paid once and only once.
 We do not accept any payment for re-leasing a property or finding a new tenant.
+If a company charges this, I would have to question their motive for keeping good relationships with tenants.
+It is a fact that it is much more profitable the less a home is turned over.
+Normal wear-and-tear charges for owners are unavoidable.

 Do you do routine inspections?

 We do inspections twice in 365 days.
 We do not go overboard with inspections unless we have reason to.
 It can easily become a burden on the tenants if we keep interrupting their daily lives for no reason.
-It can also become a major reason they don’t renew the lease and lease renewals are in most cases very beneficial to you as the owner.
+It can also become a major reason they do not renew the lease and lease renewals are in most cases very beneficial to you as the owner.
+We want tenants to live like the house is theirs.
+After all, it is their home, not ours.

 Can I do inspections with you?

-I suggest that you let us handle inspections with the renter.
+This is not possible.
 If you get involved the tenant may see that as an opportunity to ask for special accommodations with rent, lease terms, upgrades to the house, etc. They can also see it as a chance to get your contact info and go to you directly for requests.
 I have seen many instances where this scenario leads to the owner getting calls and requests, which is what you are paying us to do.
+As the owner, you are certainly entitled to visit the property as often as you like, but 256 Realty will not be a part of it.
+We will be glad to assist with the arrangement for you.

 Can I handle repairs and maintenance in the house or choose my own vendors?